 Version lifecycle states

-Learn about the different lifecycle states an integration version can go through, including private, promoted, legacy, and deprecated versions.
+Learn about the different lifecycle states an integration version can go through, including private, promoted, available, legacy, deprecating, and deprecated versions.

 When you create a new integration version in Zapier, it goes through different lifecycle states.
 Understanding these states is crucial for managing your integration effectively.
 They are as follows: